kindone/python-proptest/README.md

 from python_proptest import run_for_all, Gen

 def test_simple_properties():
-    # Perfect for simple lambda-based properties
+    # Suitable for simple lambda-based properties
     result = run_for_all(
         lambda x, y: x + y == y + x,  # Addition is commutative Gen.int(), Gen.int()